click to call

 4. Please list all items that are incorporated into the proposed design

-1. Roof to wall connections
+1. Roof-to-wall connections

 2. Continuity ties